CliMT/climt/docs/interaction.rst

 DataArrays
 are a more human-friendly way of handling numerical arrays.
-DataArrays label the dimensions of an array provide various mathematical functions which can be directly applied to arrays.
+DataArrays label the dimensions of an array and provide various mathematical functions which can be directly applied to arrays.